Learning intermolecular forces at liquid-vapor interfaces: Sensitivity of ANN-LR to the charge model

 \section{Sensitivity of ANN-LR to the charge model}

-Finally, in order to incorporate explicit long-ranged interfaces for the ANN-LR model of \emph{ab initio} water, we used a simple empirical form.
-Specifically, we associate the atom centers with fixed charges.
-Throughout we have used charges taken from the SPC/E water model and found reasonable agreement with the reference calculations.
-In the limit of perfect prediction by the ANN, provided the ANN could approximate the LMF potential accurately, the use of the long-range potential model is inconsequential.
-This is because we subtract it in the fitting procedure and then add it back into the simulations.
-However, no ANN is perfectly predictive, and as we have we observed, the ANNs are not able to robustly learn the LMF potential.
-Consequently it is important to explore the sensitivity, or insensitivity, of our results to our specific choice of long-range model.
+The preceding section shows that incorporating explicit long-ranged forces, for example through an ANN-LR approach, is necessary to reliably capture the correct interfacial behavior using artificial neural network forcefields.
+Constructing an ANN-LR model of \emph{ab initio} water requires a model for the unknown charge distribution in this system.
+The choice of this model should not affect the short-ranged properties (at least in the limit of perfect training) because the long-ranged force subtracted in Eq.~\ref{Eq:LMD} is added back to the ANN-LR model during simulations.
+However, collective fluctuations of molecular orientation are sensitive to the exact long-ranged force component.
+It is therefore important to explore the sensitivity, or insensitivity, of our results to our specific choice of long-ranged model, which we have done by varying the charges selected in Eq.~\ref{Eq:LMD}.

-From our results validating the bulk liquid properties with both the ANN-SR and ANN-LR models, we expect that these properties are insensitive to the choice of long-range potential by virtue of those contributions canceling in the part of the slab that obtains approximate transitional invariance.
-We test this assertion by training ANN-LR models with range of different charge models, up to $\pm 10\%$ of SPC/E values employed in the majority of the calculations presented here.
-Indeed we found that he pair distribution functions and velocity auto-correlation functions are within the spread of the original ANN-LR models, indicating little sensitivity to the model long-ranged forces.
+Specifically, we trained three sets of 5 ANN-LR models using the previously-described active leaning procedure, each set having a different magnitude of charge on the hydrogen, $q^*_H/q_e = 0.3814, 0.4238, 0.4662 $, where $q^*_H = 0.4238q_e$ is the SPC/E model value.
+The modified charges correspond to differences of $\pm 10\%$.
+Oxygen charges were also adjusted to preserve neutrality of each molecule.
+We first confirmed that the pair distribution functions and velocity auto-correlation functions resulting from the charge-modified models all fall within the spread of predictions from the original ANN-LR models (trained on SPC/E charges).
+This agreement indicates little sensitivity of the bulk properties to the long-ranged force model, as expected from liquid-state theory and the results of previous sections.

-Its less clear \emph{a priori} whether the interfacial properties are insensitive to the long range model employed.
-In order to quantify the dependence to the fixed charges, we again consider varying the magnitude of the charges by $\pm 10\%$ and study the effect on the density and orientational profiles.
+Its less clear \emph{a priori} whether the interfacial properties are insensitive to the long ranged model employed.
+In order to quantify this dependence, we study the effect of modifying the charge model on the density and orientational profiles.
 Specifically, we fit the density profile to a functional form

 with shape descriptors $\rho$ for the bulk density and $w_\rho$ for the width of the liquid-vapor interface.
 Additionally we fit the orientational profile to the functional form